ClementNerma/NightOS/docs/concepts/applications.md

 For instance, an application with a slug of `utils` made by a developer whose DID is `superdev` will get an AID of `utils.superdev`.

-## Application Arguments
+## Application Context

-When an application starts, it can retrieve its _argumets_, which are data indicating the execution context of the application.
+When an application starts, it can retrieve its _context_, which are data indicating the execution context of the application.
-Detailed informations can be found in the related [specifications document](../specs/arguments.md).
+Detailed informations can be found in the related [specifications document](../specs/applications/context.md).

 ## Commands